 In the early years, the ZSO was holding meetings and activities in rental locations.
 As the Zarathushti population grew, there was a greater need to have a central place to carry out our religious, educational, social, sports and recreational activities.
 The dream for a centre became a reality through the philanthropy of Arbab Rustom Guiv, a prominent Zarathusti of Iran.
 With his vision for Zarathushtis to meet and practice their religion in a central place, and his extremely generous cash donation, our current location at 3590 Bayview Avenue was acquired and improvements completed to include a large assembly hall.

 The official inaugural jashan ceremony of the Darbe Mehr was on September 21, 1980.
 Arbab Rustam Guiv and his wife Morvarid were in California and were unable to attend.
 Hence, his closest friend, Dr. Rustam Sarfeh attended on his behalf.
-There was a formal dinner in the evening attended by the then Attorney General of Ontaio, Roy McMurtry, Mayor of the City of North York, Mel Lastman and many other members from the North York City Council.
+There was a formal dinner in the evening attended by the then Attorney General of Ontario - Mr. Roy McMurtry, Mayor of the City of North York - Mr. Mel Lastman along with other members from the North York City Council.